saylordotorg/course_polsc241/Unit06.md

+---
+layout: default
+title: "POLSC241: Introduction to Public Administration"
+course_description: "A detailed introduction to the role of the public bureaucracy in American society and the interplay of politics and public administration at the national, state, and local levels.
+Topics include ethics, organization theory and behavior, public policy formation, public management, administrative reform, and intergovernmental relations."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Program Planning and Evaluation** <span id="6"></span> *Taxpayers want to know if their money is producing a return on their investment in the “public good.”
 The Government Performance Results Act